 Reinstall Graphics Driver

 If the windows update didn’t install any driver software, we recommend manually reinstall the display driver with the latest version.
-And to do this open device manager, Right-click on the installed graphics driver and select uninstall.
+And to do this open the device manager, Right-click on the installed graphics driver and select uninstall.

 - Fix inaccessible boot device Error on windows 10 (Bug Check 0x0000007b)